slsa-framework/slsa/docs/spec/v1.0/faq.md

 SLSA Provenance metadata.
 These APIs are used in other tools generating SLSA Provenance such as Sigstore's cosign, the SLSA GitHub Generator, and the in-toto Jenkins plugin.

+## Q. What is the difference between a build platform, system, and service?

+Build platform and build system have been used interchangably in the past.
+With the v1.0 specification, however, there has been a unification around the term platform as indicated in the [Terminology](terminology.md).
+The use of the word `system` still exists related to software and services within the build platform and to systems outside of a build platform like change managent systems.

+A build service is a hosted build platform that is often run on shared infrastructure instead of individuals' machines and workstations.
+Its use has also been replaced outside of the requirements as it relates to the build platform.